Data management done right.

 State Size: Sub-clusterization.
 Fault-tolerant full-replica cluster with commit log built with authenticated data structure every member of which handles its state sharded with Raft is something =nil; ‘DROP DATABASE * does by default.

 Data Accessibility: That is right, accessibility, not the “availability” thing.
 Availability is a read-only property.
 Accessibility supposes read-write properties.

-Bitcoin and Ethereum families replication protocol adapters along with several own replication protocols implementations (DBMS-based fault-tolerant full-replica cluster, Raft) (with all of the available for sub-clusterization) are provided by default.
+Bitcoin and Ethereum families replication protocol adapters along with several own replication protocols implementations (DBMS-based fault-tolerant full-replica cluster, Raft) (with all of them available for sub-clusterization) are provided by default.
 More replication protocol adapters are coming.

 Inter-database read/write queries are one more crucial component of data

-availability.
+accessibility.
 Providing a user with